11 Lactobacillus Reuteri Health Benefits

 L. Reuteri was originally thought to be Lactobacillus Fermentum until a man by the name of Gerhard Reuter discovered and named the strain after himself.

-There are only a handful of good quality studies for Diverticulitis out there at the time of writing this in March 2022.
-Interestingly however one of the best was Lactobacillus Reuteri.
+There are only a handful of good quality studies for Diverticulitis out there at the time of writing this in November 2022 but interestingly however one of the best was Lactobacillus Reuteri from meta-analysis I conducted.

-This study tested Lactobacillus Reuteri ATCC PTA 4659's effects on 88 male and female paitent's who were diagnosed with Acute Uncomplicated Diverticulitis.
-The study was a double-blind placebo controlled study.
+This study tested Lactobacillus Reuteri ATCC PTA 4659's effects on 88 male and female patients who were diagnosed with Acute Uncomplicated Diverticulitis.
+The study was a double-blind placebo-controlled study published in 2019 through the International Journal of Colorectal Disease.

 The study was carried out well and it was easy enough to see if the L. Reuteri strain worked or not.
-Compared to the placebo group taking the antibiotic's with L. Reuteri significantly reduced abdominal plain and inflammatory markers.
-The L. Reuteri group also required shorter hospitilaztion.
+Compared to the placebo group taking the antibiotics with L. Reuteri significantly reduced abdominal pain and inflammatory markers.
+The L. Reuteri group also required shorter hospitalization.

-The reason L. Reuteri seemed to have helped was because of the anti-inflammatory effect which is common and documented with a number of other Lactobacillus probiotic strains.
-(1)
+The reason L. Reuteri seemed to have helped was because of the anti-inflammatory C-Reactive Protein effect which is common and documented with some other Lactobacillus probiotic strains.

-The Lactobacillus Reuteri TCC PTA 6475 probiotic strain in this study was used on mice during separate gastrointestinal studies but amazingly the scientists discovered that mice taking the probiotic strain exhibited more lustrous fur compared to other mice they had seen.
+The Lactobacillus Reuteri ATCC 6475 probiotic strain in this 2013 study was used on mice during separate gastrointestinal studies but amazingly the scientists discovered that mice taking the probiotic strain exhibited more lustrous fur compared to other mice they had seen.

-Initially they planned to feed a group of mice L. Reuteri starting at 20 - 24 weeks of age and then planned to check fur luster, pH readings and histology.
-Scientists were surprised when at just 7-days of eating the yogurt, the control group of mice had differences in fur luster.
+Initially, they planned to feed a group of mice L. Reuteri starting at 20 - 24 weeks of age and then planned to check fur luster, pH readings, and histology.
+Scientists were surprised when after just 7-days of eating the yogurt, the control group of mice had differences in fur luster.

 It is thought that the reason for the hair benefits was because of the L. Reuteri probiotic strain blocking High IL-17 inflammation.
-Other Lactobacillus bacteria like L. Salivarius have also shown to have anti-inflammatory effects.
-Unfortunately this same study has not been clinically carried out on human's yet.
-(2)
+Other Lactobacillus bacteria like L. Salivarius have also been shown to have anti-inflammatory effects.
+Unfortunately, this same study has not been clinically carried out on humans yet.

-The use of probiotic supplementation for the purpose of boosting testosterone isn't that common and there have not been many studies testing if probiotic bacteria can help.
+The use of probiotic supplementation to boost testosterone isn't that common and there have not been many studies testing if probiotic bacteria can help.

-In fact the reason for the conducting study I am going to share was brought about by chance.
-In previous studies mice were noted to have unusually large testes and social dominance behaviours after being fed probiotic yogurts and pure lactic acid bacteria.
+The reason for conducting the study I am going to review was brought about by chance.
+In previous studies, mice were noted to have unusually large testes and social dominance behaviors after being fed probiotic yogurts and pure lactic acid bacteria.

-This led to a study being published in 2014 from Massachusetts, United States of America.
-It looked at if supplementation of L. Reuteri on mice could increase testosterone and the results were interesting.
+This led to a study being published in 2014 in Massachusetts, United States of America.
+It looked at if supplementation of L. Reuteri in mice could increase testosterone and the results were interesting.

-They started feeding a control group of mice from as young as 2-months old Lactobacillus Reuteri ATCC 6475 probiotic bacteria.
-During month 3,5,7 and 10 months this control group of mice had larger & heavier testes compared to a group following the same diet without L. Reuteri bacteria.
+They started feeding a control group of mice from as young as 2 months old Lactobacillus Reuteri ATCC 6475 probiotic bacteria.
+During months 3,5,7 and 10 months, this control group of mice had larger & heavier testes compared to a group following the same diet without L. Reuteri bacteria.

 IBS & IBD

 The use of Lactobacillus Reuteri for IBS and IBD has been contested in the past.
-One study from 2015, took 54 participants with IBS to test Lactobacillus Reuteri ATCC 55730 in a 6-month double-blind placebo study.
+One randomized placebo-controlled trial from 2005, took 54 participants with IBS to test Lactobacillus Reuteri ATCC 55730 in a 6-month double-blind placebo study.
 Unfortunately only 39 ended up completing the study and the results showed no difference between the placebo and L. Reuteri groups for improvements with IBS and IBD.
-(4)

-Another more complex study in 2015 found that Lactobacillus reuteri RC-14 along with Lactobacillus rhamnosus GR-1 was able to increase T-Cells and decrease inflammation in paitents who had Inflammatory Bowel Disease.
-The scientists had a thoery that L. Reuteri may have helped convert sugar to tryptophan which may have helped with serotonin production in the gut.
-(5)
+Another more complex study from 2014 published in the Scandinavian Journal of Gastroenterology found that Lactobacillus reuteri RC-14 along with Lactobacillus rhamnosus GR-1 was able to increase T-Cells and decrease inflammation in patients who had Inflammatory Bowel Disease.
+The scientists had a theory that L. Reuteri may have helped convert sugar to tryptophan which may have helped with serotonin production in the gut.

-This study conducted on humans was a nice and simple double-blind placebo study that 114 hypercholesterolaemic subjects completed as directed.
-Half of the group were randomly given yogurt containing Lactobacillus reuteri NCIMB 30242 probiotic bacteria.
+This 2012 study conducted on humans was a nice and simple double-blind placebo study with 114 hypercholesterolaemic participants.
+Half of the group was randomly given yogurt containing 5 Billion CFU of Lactobacillus Reuteri NCIMB 30242 probiotic bacteria or a placebo that tasted the same.

 Half of the subjects were told to eat the yogurt twice per day for a total of 6-weeks while another half ate the yogurt without the L. Reuteri probiotic strain or any other probiotic bacteria.

-At the end of the 6-weeks those had unwittingly ingested the L. Reuteri yogurt had lower LDL-cholesterol, Total Cholesterol and non-HDL-cholesterol.
+At the end of the 6 weeks, those who had unwittingly ingested the L. Reuteri yogurt had lower LDL-cholesterol, Total Cholesterol, and non-HDL-cholesterol.
+The Lactobacillus Reuteri was microencapsulated which made sure it passed through the digestive tract.

 Eczema (Atopic Dermatitis)

-This study took children aged 1 to 13 years old suffering with Atopic Dermatitis and had them take probiotics for 6-weeks in hopes that it would help.
+This clinical trial published in The Journal of Allergy and Clinical Immunology took children aged 1 to 13 years old suffering from Atopic Dermatitis and had them take probiotics for 6 weeks in hopes that it would help.

-Another study was also confirmed that L. Reuteri helped by decreasing the symptoms of H. Pylori infection and the bacterial load.
+Further reviews like this one from 2018 also strengthened the evidence that L. Reuteri may help decrease the symptoms of H. Pylori infection and the bacterial load.
 It's thought this was possible because the L. Reuteri probiotic bacteria was able to compete and win against the H. Pylori bacteria.
-(9)

 Vitamin D is important for a whole range of different things and L. Reuteri NCIMB 30242 was tested to check if taking it orally would be able to increase 25-hydroxy vitamin D in the human body.

-This double-blind placebo randomized controlled trial recruited 127 subjects from Prague, Czech Republic and one group took L. Reuteri NCIMB 30242 probiotic capsules over a 63-days.
+This 2013 double-blind placebo randomized controlled trial recruited 127 subjects from Prague, Czech Republic, and one group took L. Reuteri NCIMB 30242 probiotic capsules over a 63-days.

-The conclusion of the study was that L. Reuteri NCIMB 30242 did seem to increase 25-hydroxyvitamin D by 25.5%.
+The study concluded that L. Reuteri NCIMB 30242 did seem to increase 25-hydroxyvitamin D by 25.5%.
 That may sound impressive but the placebo group also increased by 22.4%.
-(10)

 Vaginal Health (Candida)

-It was noted that both L. Rhamnosus and L. Reuteri together were able to decrease the yeast population and the cell based test concluded that both strains may inhibit yeast growth.
-(11)
+It was noted that both L. Rhamnosus and L. Reuteri together were able to decrease the yeast population and the cell-based test concluded that both strains may inhibit yeast growth but human studies are needed to further confirm efficacy.

-Gabriela Sinkiewicz from the Department of Biomedical Laboratory Science, Health and Society, Malmö University, Malmö, Sweden has studied Lactobacillus Reuteri in the past quite extensively.
+Gabriela Sinkiewicz from the Department of Biomedical Laboratory Science, Health and Society, Malmö University, Malmö, Sweden has studied Lactobacillus Reuteri in the past quite extensively according to this article from Science Daily.

 In one of her studies, Gabriela noted that L. Reuteri Plaque and Bleeding from the gums declined after only 2-weeks of L. Reuteri usage but not much more information was available.